Critical Minerals on the Pacific OCS

 BOEM employs a dedicated team of geoscientists, marine scientists and other technical experts to focus on critical minerals who are diligently assessing the location and quantities of these valuable minerals in the Pacific OCS.
 We are actively collaborating with other federal agencies, like the USGS and NOAA, and partner organizations to map and characterize seabed mineral resources in the Pacific OCS.

-BOEM's Pacific regional environmental studies are also playing a crucial role in assisting future planning and decisions for critical minerals leasing and potential development.
+BOEM's Pacific regional environmental studies play a crucial role in assisting future planning and decisions for critical minerals leasing and potential development.

 BOEM has co-funded several studies to better understand these resources.
 Recent activities include: